 Nebulisers and humidifiers

-Have nebuliser pumps serviced and filters changed regularly, in accordance with the manufacturer’s instructions.
+Nebuliser pumps should have regular service and filter changes, in accordance with the manufacturer’s instructions.

 Drain spa baths after each use, and make sure they are inspected frequently, and cleaned and maintained regularly to ensure hygienic operation.
 Keep the entire system dry when not in use.

 Domestic evaporative air conditioners

-Although there have been no reported cases of Legionnaires’ disease connected with the use of domestic evaporative cooling systems, correct maintenance is essential to control the accumulation of sediment, bacteria, mould and algal growth inside the unit.
+Correct maintenance of evaporative air conditioners is essential to control the accumulation of sediment, bacteria, mould and algal growth inside the unit.

 Portable evaporative cooling units

 Portable evaporative cooling units need to be completely drained at least once a week during the summer season.

 When units are not being used for an extended period they need to be completely drained, cleaned, and left to dry.

 Take care with potting mix